saibaba/monad_monoid/README.md

 Side Bar 5
 ----------

-Some notes on horizontal composition:
+Some notes on horizontal composition (a natural transformation from composite functor to another composite functor):

 First note that natural transformations can be composed with each other.
 Since, however, transformations map objects to morphisms —instead of, e.g., objects to objects— they can not be simply applied one after another.
 Instead, composition is defined com- ponent wise, also called vertical composition.